-Phil Mickelson sparks controversy by hitting still moving ball in US Open
+Phil Mickelson sparks controversy as four players tie for US Open lead

 - Handed two-shot penalty

+(CNN)Phil Mickelson's "putt-gate" shenanigans at Shinnecock created a firestorm that will haunt his legacy on a tumultuous and controversial third day at the US Open.

-(CNN)It's his 48th birthday and he should know better, but Phil Mickelson ran after a still moving putt and hit the ball back towards the hole during his third round of the US Open Saturday.
+The veteran American -- celebrating his 48th birthday -- ran after a still moving putt and hit the ball back towards the hole during his third round.

 It's a no-no for kids on a crazy golf course, let alone a five-time major champion and former world No. 2 at the US Open.

-The rules of golf state: "A player must not make a stroke at his ball while it is moving."

-Mickelson had a 10-foot putt for bogey on the 13th hole at Shinnecock Hills but the ball slid past and he watched it gather pace down a slope.
-He then jogged after it and tapped it back up towards the hole.
+The American had a 10-foot putt for bogey on the 13th hole, but the ball slid past and he watched it gather pace down a slope.
+He jogged after it and tapped it back up towards the hole as it was still rolling.

 Mickelson then marked his stationary ball before taking two more putts for an eight, which was later corrected to a 10 after he was assessed a two-stroke penalty.

-It dropped the veteran left-hander to 16 over for the tournament, 20 shots adrift of leader Dustin Johnson.
+It dropped the veteran star to 16 over for the tournament, 20 shots adrift of then leader Dustin Johnson.

-US Open organizer the United States Golf Association said in a tweet: "During play of the 13th hole Phil Mickelson made a stroke on the putting green at the time his ball was moving.
-As a result, he incurred a two stroke penalty for a breach of Rule 14-5.
-His score for the hole was 10."
+The USGA invoked Rule 14-5 which states a player "must not make a stroke at his ball while it is moving."

-Another golf rule (1-2) relating to hitting a moving ball states a player "must not take an action with the intent to influence the movement of a ball in play."
+According to the body, it was not relevant to apply golf rule 1-2 which says a player "must not take an action with the intent to influence the movement of a ball in play."
+Serious breaches of this rule could result in disqualification.

+"He didn't deflect it or stop it.
+He played a moving ball.
+He made a stroke at a moving ball, which is, again, it's just explicitly covered under 14-5," said USGA official John Bodenhamer.

 'Take advantage of the rules'

-Afterwards, the colorful and at times controversial Californian told Fox: "I was just going back and forth and I'd gladly take the two shots over continuing that display.
+Afterwards, Mickelson, who finished with an 11-over 81 to end 17 over, told Fox: "I was just going back and forth and I'd gladly take the two shots over continuing that display.

 "No question it was going to go down into the same spot behind the bunker.
 You take the two shots and you move on."